rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-09-29-bronze-sponsors.md

 <a href="http://www.thoughtworks.com"><img src="/img/sponsors/thoughtworks.png" width="450"></a>

 [ThoughtWorks](http://www.thoughtworks.com) is a bunch of passionate technologists.
-Providing software, pioneering tools and consulting for organizations with ambitious missions, they ....
+Providing software, pioneering tools and consulting for organizations with ambitious missions.
+Thoughtworks has provided a welcoming workplace for at least one of our former SoC participants.

 <a href="http://www.dawanda.com"><img src="/img/sponsors/dawanda.png" width="450"></a>

 [Dawanda](http://www.dawanda.com) is no-doubt THE marketplace for unique and handmade items.
-SOMETHING ABOUT THE KICKOFF PARTY
+Not only were they Bronze Sponsors, they also hosted us for our awesome kickoff BBQ, and made sure we got the program off to a great and memorable start!

 <a href="http://carnesmedia.com"><img src="/img/sponsors/carnesmedia.png" width="450"></a>